 Additional extras such asa ; Heatproof Mat, Double Wall Heat Reducer and Magentic Thermostat, can all be added as you wish.

 Additional pipes and bends can be found here.

 Stove Width: 3mm (Body), 4mm (Top), 8mm (Base)

 Safe Operating Disclaimer

-Applies to all heating equipment in the way of wood burners, stoves sold inside our store:
+Applies to all heating equipment in the way of wood burners and stoves sold in our store:

-● Should you decide to use this stove in a Bell Tent, do so at your own risk.
-We recommend that the fabric is fire retardant.
-Hot embers or sparks may land on your tent causing fires.
+- Should you decide to use this stove in a Bell Tent you do so at your own risk (we recommend that the fabric is fire retardant as hot embers or sparks may land on your tent which could cause a fire).

 *Items left too close to a stove can catch fire very quickly.
 Did you know that it takes just a few minutes for a tent, hut, cabin to burn down regardless of whether it is fire retardant or not.
 For these reasons and due to the unpredictability of mother nature, wind and fire.
 Lux & Lav LTD trading as Bell Tent Village hold no liability whatsoever for accidents, damages caused by persons using this product.
 We do not recommend the use inside closed environments such as tents, huts, cabins, camper vans.
 This stove is intended for hobbyists and is to be used for recreational outdoor use in well ventilated areas.
 Users should seek professional advice, training and appropriate planning when using inside closed spaces.

 - Familiarise yourself with the open position of the damper gauge positioned inside the flue pipe (some of the flue pipes may seem tighter than others so be sure to swap between the flue sections if they feel too tight to be connected together as the fitting is naturally quite tight to prevent leakage of fumes).

 - Be sure that the flue pipes are being installed the correct way around (you can use washing up liquid on the joint connections if they are too tight).